WHEN LIFE THROWS YOU A CURVE – 5 ways to take back control of life and get back on course.

 Our core needs – sleep, hydration, connection – are often the first to get swept aside in a crisis situation as we focus only on what is directly in front of us.
 And that’s the road to burnout (I know because I have been there and it’s not a fun place to visit.)

 Burnout sucks but it is also avoidable.
 If you struggle to identify and prioritise your needs then it’s time to get back in touch with your body so you can hear and listen to its signals.

 Know what it feels like to be tired and allow yourself rest.
 Honour your body’s need for water and nourishment and prioritise time to have nutritional meals over easy grab and go fill ups.
 Set strong boundaries so you can protect your energy from being drained and depleted.

 It’s the equivalent of checking your oil and tires before a big road trip – look after your body’s foundational needs and it will look after you.
-If you are looking for some support on how do that check out my 7 ways in 7 days email series from my free resources toolkit

 4. Remember your co-pilots.

 Many things in life feel like they need to be solo trips but really, we are all in this together.